I'm currently a Unix/Linux Sysadmin working in the atos Websystems team in Monterrey, México. I was formerly a Project Manager and Frontend Developer.

-I also do external Consulting for Web Development Projects and often work as a Trainer for corporate customers on several IT Areas (from Project Management basics to technologies like Unix/Linux administration and Responsive Web Design and Structured Data optimization).
+I also do external Consulting and often work as a Trainer for corporate customers on several IT Areas (from soft skills like Project Management basics to technologies like Unix/Linux administration and Responsive Web Design and Structured Data optimization).

-Mostly short stuff about my clickety wandering through technologies (I don't do the social stuff, so no cutesy pictures of trivial stuff).
+Mostly short stuff about my clickety wandering through technologies (I don't do the social stuff, so no cutesy pictures of trivial stuff there).
 I try to keep it sparse, but update regularly.

 I work at atos as a Service Unit Lead for the Websystems Team.
 We provide high reliability engineering for medium and large server environments for several large organizations.
 My team supports Unix/Linux, so we see a lot of RedHat and some legacy Solaris/SunOS servers.